shaper/ai-image-commander/README.md

 ## Configuration

 The first time you run `aic`, it will automatically create a configuration file at `~/.aic.conf` and guide you through setting up your API keys for various providers.
-If you already have a configuration file with API keys, you can import it during first run:
+See [aic.conf.example](aic.conf.example) for the API key names.
+If you already have a configuration file with some of these API keys, you can import it during first run:

 ```bash
 aic --from .env